Sunny Sanwar

-Sahibzada Sanwar Azam Sunny (/ˈsæn'wɔr ˈəsəm səniː/; সানওয়ার আজম সানি, born 17 December 1989) is a Bangladeshi-born American artist, environmental activist and entrepreneur.
+Sahibzada Sanwar Azam Sunny (/ˈsæn'wɔr ˈəsəm səniː/; সানওয়ার আজম সানি, born 17 December 1989) is a Bangladeshi-born American artist, environmental activist, inventor and entrepreneur.
 He became fluent in multiple languages and is one of the youngest artists to have a solo exhibition at the National Art Gallery with work in permanent collection at the Liberation War Museum.
 He finished four years of American high school in eight months with honours and was a college senior by the age of eighteen, teaching university courses in engineering at the age of 21.

 Early life and family

 His father was a senior member of the Singranatore family and a military commander of the national Army, United Nations forces and the Border Guard, while his mother, Kamrun Nahar of the Munshibari family of Comilla was an artist and scientist, a student of Iajuddin Ahmed, the thirteenth president of Bangladesh.
 Both parents were born in erstwhile East Pakistan.
 He grew up in various places around the country.
 He has an older sister, named Shahzia Sarwar, an architect.

 The House of Singra and Natore (Singranatore Zamindari) was a formerly ruling family who were hereditary lords (Zamindars) in the northwestern region of Rajshahi in erstwhile East Bengal in the area of present-day Singra, Bangladesh.
 In 1950, the State Acquisition Act was adopted by the erstwhile democratic government of East Pakistan, abolishing the rights of the feudal ruling families.
 The Singranatore family, who served as vassals to the Maharajas of Natore and Dighapatia, also produced many influential members and politicians.